Ultimate natural fertilizer

 A separate wormery can be used to process kitchen waste.
 This is a specialised method carried out in a bin designed to produce a liquid manure that is drawn off from the bottom and the upper layers slowly mature into a fine compost which is sterile and ideal for potting.

 The size of material is a factor - the smaller, the faster decomposition occurs.
-So a shredder is a useful tool, but domestic models are rather tedious to use for large quantities.
-Running the lawnmower over the material works quite well, but care must be taken not to damage the machine.
+So a shredder is a useful tool, but domestic models are rather tedious to use for large quantities and tend to clog up with softer green material.
+Running the lawnmower over it works quite well, but care must be taken not to damage the machine.
 Picking up leaves with the mower yeilds a ready-made mixture with grass (the grass content should be about 10%).

 The ratio of carbon to nitrogen (C:N ratio) in the heap is a controlling factor to decomposition as the microbes doing the work need nitrogen.
 Material high in carbon but low in nitrogen, eg. straw or sawdust, will take longer to break down.
 Green matter is higher in nitrogen, but the addition of too much at once can result in a slimy compact goo, so it should be blended with drier material.
 Young nettle tops or comfrey leaves are high in nitrogen and other nutrients which their deep roots bring up from the soil.
 Nitrogen can also be added as ammonium sulphate, blood and bone meal, livestock manure (herbivores), a high nitrogen artificial fertilizer or urine - collect in a container and bring to the heap if the neighbours might be offended, also not when taking antibiotics as they will kill off the micro-organisms in the compost.
 Lime is not usually needed unless there is a high content of pine needles or vegetables and fruit, which increase the acidity.
 However the addition of lime with nitrogen will cause ammonia to be produced so losing the nitrogen - add separately after decomposition if needed.